tauthethirtythird/io_qp2_rule_kor/readme.md

     /*
-        Source code from 2025.01.19 version, the js is estimated to be after ts edited so it will be confusing, Floor count starts from floor 1, but lists start from 0 so the first element might need to be ignored integer frame is the curretn frame count, 60 frames = 1 second “MOD_” is a simplification, in the original code it's actually “this.S.setoptions.zenith_” */
+        Source code from 2025.01.19 version, the js is estimated to be after ts edited so it will be confusing, Floor count starts from floor 1, but lists start from 0 so the first element might need to be ignored integer frame is the current frame count, 60 frames = 1 second “MOD_” is a simplification, in the original code it's actually “this.S.setoptions.zenith_” */